 Blog coaching is a service I began offering in 2013, and it is a service I enjoy providing.
 Blogging is something that completely changed my life, and I love being able to help others do the same.
 Blogging allowed me to leave my day job in October of 2013 and pursue the career that I love.

-Making Sense of Cents, as you can see from this page, has been around for a little over four years, but has grown very quickly.
+Making Sense of Cents, as you can see from this page, has been around for a little over five years, but has grown very quickly.
 I receive over 500,000 page views each month, I have very engaged readers on my blog, and I have been mentioned on many different websites.

 Some of the areas I can coach you on include: